-Zurich is the largest and one of the most expensive cities in Switzerland.
-Zurich is yet another popular Swiss city that is definitely on the list of the must-visit cities in Switzerland.
+One of the largest and the most expensive cities in Switzerland Zurich is yet another popular Swiss city that is definitely on the list of the must-visit cities in Switzerland.
 Zurich to Swiss capital Bern is less than two hours makes it a great base for day trips from Zurich to Interlaken, Bernese Oberland and other fairy tale locations in Switzerland.
 The old town of Zurich straddling the Limmat River has a picturesque setting with several pre-medieval historical buildings, churches, squares and quaint outdoor cafes along the riverside.
 Numerous Zurich points of interest like gardens and zoo make it a perfect destination to explore with kids.
 The high-end shops and flea markets make Zurich an ideal place go on a shopping spree too.

-Geneva to Zurich was a 2.5 hours train journey.
-The tram station was on the other end of the Zurich Bahnhof or the railway station on Bahnhofstrasse.
-On the way, we stopped by the tourist office to grab a copy of the city map, tram numbers and to get an idea on from where to start the city tour.
+Geneva to Zurich is a 2.5 hours train journey.
+The tram station is on the other end of the Zurich Bahnhof or the railway station on the Bahnhofstrasse.
+On the way, we stopped by the tourist office to grab a copy of the city map, tram numbers and to get an idea on What to do in Zurich or from where to start the Zurih City Tour.
 The main entrance of the station opened up into a busy square dominated by a statue of railway pioneer Alfred Escher and while you are there do not miss the remarkable triumphal arch facade of the station.
 The main station built in the 19th century is the largest railway station in Switzerland serving across Switzerland and neighboring European countries.

 Altstadt or Zurich Old Town

-The Old Town Zurich is one of the top places to visit in Zurich.
+The Old Town Zurich should be on top of your list of places to visit in Zurich if you have only one day in the city.
 We boarded a tram to Altstadt or the Old Town Zurich.
 The Zurich old town exudes its own charm with the colorful Renaissance buildings, narrow cobblestone alleys winding through buildings with pretty windows overflowing with flower beds and churches.
 Saunter along these historic alleys or join one of the guided Zurich tours and discover the bygone times of the city.

 We boarded a tram to our first stop in Zurich city tour.
 There are several churches tucked away in the narrow cobbled stone alleys of the old town.
 The 12th-century Grossmunster is a Romanesque-style church with its twin tower dominating the Zurich city skyline.
 The 200 steps climb up the tower offers wonderful views of the city, the Limmat river, and other nearby churches.